Clarification regarding medical cannabis

 It is prohibited to cultivate cannabis for personal use.
 Of note is that it is also prohibited to possess a cannabis plant for personal use.

-In addition to the above, it is prohibited:
+In addition, it is prohibited:

 It is prohibited for any person to drive a road vehicle or to have care or control of a road vehicle if there is a detectable presence of cannabis or other drug in the person’s saliva.